Interested in getting involved? Write firstname.lastname@example.org

 You may also volunteer your time and expertise.
 Without volunteers, ICSA would be a shadow of what it is today.

 Over the years many hundreds of persons (former group members, families, mental health professionals, researchers, clergy, educators, lawyers, and others) have contributed by speaking at our conferences and other events and/or by writing for our journals, magazines, and newsletters.
-There are far too many persons to list.
+There are far too many persons to list - see People Profiles.
 Visit our conference archive folder to see abstracts and biographical sketches of presenters.
 And peruse our list of articles published in ICSA periodicals to get a sense of the number of people who have contributed through writing.
-The peer reviewed articles in this list have depended upon volunteer editorial review boards who evaluate article submissions, e.g., the International Journal of Cultic Studies editorial board.
+The peer reviewed articles in this list have depended upon volunteer editorial review boards who evaluate article submissions,.
 Others have made artistic contributions.

 If any of the involvement actions below interest you, contact ICSA.

 Scroll down for details on specific ways in which your involvement with ICSA can help others..